 Just about anyone with an internet connection can write and post content online, making it important to evaluate the scholarly merit of online sources before you use them in an academic assignment.
 Researchers can often determine a source’s credibility by looking at an author’s background, the appearance of a website, and/or the nature of the content itself.
-As you investigate the origins of an online source, ask yourself the questions listed below, which were gathered from larger research guides available from Georgetown University and the University of Chicago Press.
+As you investigate the origins of an online source, ask yourself the questions listed below, which were gathered from a larger research guide available from Georgetown University.

 |Who Is the Author?||Something as simple as checking an author’s education credentials and work history may give you an idea of their authority on a subject.|